Expat Filings

 Do I have to report an inheritance I received from my French parents?

-Yes, if the aggregate value received from that individual or estate exceeded $100,000 during the year.
-The inheritance is reported on Form 3520 Part IV.
-No US income tax is owed on the receipt; inheritances are excluded from gross income under IRC §102.
-The reporting obligation exists regardless of tax liability.
-Multiple transfers from the same source during the year are aggregated.
+Yes, if the aggregate value received from that nonresident alien or foreign estate exceeded $100,000 during the year.
+The inheritance is reported on Form 3520 Part IV as a bequest from a nonresident alien or foreign estate.
+No US income tax is owed on the receipt of an inheritance (inheritances are not income to the beneficiary), but the reporting obligation exists regardless of tax liability.
+The $100,000 threshold is cumulative per source per year: multiple smaller transfers from the same person or estate are aggregated.

 Is receiving a large gift from French relatives subject to US tax?

-No. Gifts received are excluded from the recipient’s gross income under IRC §102.
-A US citizen who receives a $300,000 gift from a French grandparent owes no US income tax on the receipt.
-Form 3520 Part IV must be filed if the gift exceeds $100,000, but the form is a reporting document, not a tax assessment.
-Payment of French droits de donation is a separate obligation.
+No. Gifts received are not includible in the recipient's gross income under IRC §102.
+A US citizen in France who receives a $500,000 gift from a French grandparent owes no US income tax on the receipt.
+However, Form 3520 Part IV must be filed to report the gift if it exceeds $100,000 from a nonresident alien.
+The gift may be subject to French droits de donation, which is a separate obligation under French law.

 What is the penalty for failing to file Form 3520 for a large foreign gift?

-The penalty is 5% of the unreported amount per month, up to a maximum of 25% of the gift’s value.
-On a $200,000 unreported gift, the maximum penalty is $50,000.
-The penalty applies regardless of whether any US tax would have been owed on the gift.
+The penalty is 5% of the unreported amount per month, up to a maximum of 25% of the gift's value.
+On a $500,000 unreported gift, that is up to $125,000 in penalties.
+The penalty applies regardless of whether any US tax is owed on the gift, because the Form 3520 obligation is a reporting requirement, not a tax obligation.

 Do I have to file Form 3520 just because I am a beneficiary of a French family trust?

-Yes, if you received a distribution from the trust during the year.
-Receiving any distribution from a foreign trust requires reporting on Form 3520 Part III.
-If you are treated as a US owner of the trust under the grantor trust rules, Part II must also be filed annually, even in years with no transactions.
+Yes, if you received a distribution from the trust during the year, or if you are treated as a US owner of the trust under the grantor trust rules.
+Receiving any distribution from a foreign trust requires reporting on Form 3520 Part III, regardless of the amount.
+US persons who are owners of foreign trusts must also file Part II annually, even in years when no transactions occur.

 What is Form 3520-A and do I need to file it?

-Form 3520-A is the annual information return filed by the foreign trust itself when it has a US owner.
-If the trust fails to file, the US owner must attach a complete substitute Form 3520-A to their Form 3520 by the Form 3520 due date.
-A partial substitute is treated as unfiled.
-The US owner bears the penalty for the trust’s non-compliance.
+Form 3520-A is the annual information return filed by a foreign trust that has a US owner.
+The trust itself files Form 3520-A; the US owner files Form 3520.
+If the foreign trust does not file Form 3520-A, the US owner must attach a substitute Form 3520-A to their Form 3520.
+The US owner is responsible for ensuring this filing is made and bears the penalty if it is not.

 Is a loan from a foreign trust treated as a distribution?

 Yes, in most cases.
-Loans of cash or marketable securities from a foreign trust to a US person are treated as taxable distributions reportable on Form 3520 Part III, unless all six qualified obligation criteria are satisfied.
-The criteria include a written agreement, a term of five years or less, US dollar denomination, interest within the prescribed range, an IRS assessment period extension agreement, and annual reporting on Form 3520.
+Cash or marketable securities loans from a foreign trust to a US person are treated as taxable distributions and must be reported on Form 3520 Part III, unless the loan meets all six criteria for a qualified obligation: written agreement, term of five years or less, denominated in US dollars, interest at 100%-130% of the applicable federal rate, IRS assessment period extension, and annual reporting.
+If any criterion is not met, the full loan amount is treated as a distribution.

 When to consult a specialist